-Why are Latinos affected by diabetes more than non-Latino whites?
-Is eating more vegetables a good option to help people prevent and manage diabetes?
-These are the questions that Sansum Diabetes Research Institute is currently studying in Santa Barbara, California.
+Why does diabetes affect Latinos more than non-Latino whites?
+Should people with diabetes eat more vegetables as a way to prevent and manage diabetes?
+These are the questions that Sansum Diabetes Research Institute studies in Santa Barbara, California.

-Diabetes is much more common in Latino communities than in white communities.
-In fact, in the U.S., 18% of Latinos of Mexican heritage have diabetes, compared to only 10% of non-Latino whites.
-When people are first diagnosed, they are often confused and unsure of what to do next.
-As a result, there are many Latino adults with diabetes who do not have the knowledge or resources to treat the disease, prevent bad complications, and prevent the disease in their family members.
-An organization in Santa Barbara called Sansum Diabetes Research Institute aims to change that.
+Diabetes is more common in Latino communities than in white communities.
+In fact, 18% of Latinos of Mexican heritage have diabetes in the United States.
+This is compared to only 10% of non-Latino whites.
+When people are first diagnosed, they often experience confusion and uncertainty about their next steps.
+As a result, there are many Latinos with diabetes without the knowledge or resources to treat the disease.
+For example, they might not know how to prevent bad complications or prevent the disease in other family members.
+An organization called Sansum Diabetes Research Institute aims to change that.

-Sansum Diabetes Research Institute is currently studying why Latinos have diabetes at a higher rate than whites.
-In fact, they have created a specific program called “Mil Familias” (www.MilFamilias.com) that is recruiting 1,000 Latino families from the California Central Coast with at least one family member with diabetes.
-Trusted bilingual Latino community health workers trained in diabetes education and research work with participants to measure factors impacting diabetes that are related to genetics, biology, behavior, psychology, and environment.
-The goal is to use the data they collect on these 1,000 families to develop effective interventions to reduce type 2 diabetes and its complications in this population in the future.
+Sansum Diabetes Research Institute studies why Latinos have diabetes at a higher rate than whites.
+In fact, they created a program called “Mil Familias” (www.MilFamilias.com).
+This program recruits 1,000 Latino families from the California Central Coast with at least one family member with diabetes.
+Trusted bilingual Latino health workers work with participants to measure factors impacting diabetes.
+These factors include genetics, biology, behavior, psychology, and environment.
+The goal is to use this data to create effective interventions to reduce type 2 diabetes in this population in the future.

-Individuals and families living in the Central Coast of California affected by type 2 diabetes, regardless of documentation and insurance status, are encouraged to contact Sansum about participating in these programs by calling 805-699-1519 to speak with a bilingual staff member at Sansum Diabetes Research Institute.
+People living in California’s Central Coast affected by type 2 diabetes, regardless of documentation and insurance, should contact Sansum about participating in these programs.
+Call 805-699-1519 to talk to a bilingual staff member at Sansum Diabetes Research Institute.

 Photo courtesy of Mil Familias © 2018